laughlin/factual-csharp-driver/README.md

     var response = factual.Fetch("crosswalk", new Query().Field("factual_id").Equal("97598010-433f-4946-8fd5-4a6dd1639d77"));

+# Resolve

+The driver fully supports Factual's Resolve feature, which lets you start with incomplete data you may have for an entity, and get potential entity matches back from Factual.

+Each result record will include a confidence score (<tt>"similarity"</tt>), and a flag indicating whether Factual decided the entity is the correct resolved match with a high degree of accuracy (<tt>"resolved"</tt>).

+For any Resolve query, there will be 0 or 1 entities returned with <tt>"resolved"=true</tt>.
+If there was a full match, it is guaranteed to be the first record in the JSON response.

+(See [the Resolve Blog](http://blog.factual.com/factual-resolve) for more background.)

+## Simple Resolve Example

+The <tt>resolve</tt> method gives you the one full match if there is one, or null:

+    // Get the entity that is a full match, or null: var response = Factual.Fetch("places", new ResolveQuery()
+    .Add("name", "Buena Vista")
+    .Add("latitude", 34.06)
+    .Add("longitude", -118.40));

 # World Geographies

 Driver fully supports Factual's World Geographies.
 For a complete documentation please refer to http://developer.factual.com/display/docs/World+Geographies.